unstableunicorn/LetsLearnTDD/README.md

 Running dotnet build should now pass!
 But do our tests???

 Run `dotnet test` and check the result, we expect a failure as we are checking for a good result but actually returning a bad result.
 This is to confirm the test is not an `Evergreen` test that will always pass and allow us to focus on getting the tests to build first.
+We knew this hoever it is good practise to write a test that will fail before we change our code to make it pass.

 You should get the following:
 ```